jacderida/devbox/README.md

 sudo systemctl start lightdm
 ```

-I'm using i3 as the desktop manager.
+I'm using i3 as the window manager.
 You'll be able to select this from the login prompt.

 ## Provision a Bare Metal Environment